Graphs of Edge-Intersecting Non-Splitting Paths in a Tree: Representations of Holes-Part II: Pairs Satisfying and

-\begin{lemma} If $(G',C_6)$ satisfies $(P2)$ and $(P3)$ then it is not contractible. \end{lemma} \begin{proof} Assume, by way of contradiction, that $(G',C_6)$ satisfies $(P2)$ $(P3)$ and the edge $e=\set{0,1}$ is contractible.
+\begin{lemma} If $(G',C_6)$ satisfies $(P2)$ and $(P3)$ then it is not contractable, i.e. it satisfies $(P1)$ too. \end{lemma} \begin{proof} Assume, by way of contradiction, that $(G',C_6)$ satisfies $(P2)$ $(P3)$ and the edge $e=\set{0,1}$ is contractable.
 Therefore, $\set{0,2}$ and $\set{5,1}$ are non-edges of $G'$. $\set{2,5}$ is also a non-edge, because otherwise $\set{0,1,2,5}$ is a hole of size $4$ with blue edges.
 Then $\set{0,1}$ must be in a $BRR$ triangle.
 From the two possible options remaining, assume without loss of generality that this triangle is $\set{0,1,4}$.
 At least one of $\set{2,4}$ and $\set{1,3}$ is an edge of $G'$ because otherwise $\set{1,2,3,4}$ is a hole of size $4$ with blue edges.
 On the other hand, if both of them are edges then $\set{1,2,3,4}$ is a $\kp$, a contradiction.
-Therefore exactly one of them is an edge of $G'$.
+Therefore, exactly one of them is an edge of $G'$.
 We analyze these cases separately. \begin{itemize}

 \item{$\set{2,4}$ is an edge of $G'$, $\set{1,3}$ is not an edge of $G'$:} In this case $\set{0,3}$ is not an edge, because otherwise $\set{0,1,2,3}$ is a hole of size $4$ with blue edges.
 Then $\set{3,5}$ is not an edge, because otherwise $\set{0,1,2,3,5}$ is a hole of size $5$ with blue edges.
 Then $\set{5,0,1,2,3}$ induces a path on $4$ vertices in $G'$.
 Since none of the paths $P_0,P_1,P_2,P_3,P_5$ split from another, their union is a graph with maximum degree two, i.e. every representation of them is an interval representation where no three paths intersect at one edge.
 Now $P_4 \sim P_5$ and $P_4 \sim P_3$.
 Therefore, $P_4$ intersects all of $P_0,P_1$ and $P_2$ and does not split from them.
 Then $\set{4,0},\set{4,1},\set{4,2}$ are blue edges, a contradiction.